Want 5 quick ways to improve as a podcast host or guest?

 Read The Blog Post: How To Choose Compelling Stories To Share on Podcasts

-If you look back in your life, do you see your milestones?
-Do you see your accomplishments?
-Do you see your struggles?
-Do you see them as just mundane happenings, or do you see them as exciting Hollywood blockbusters?
+If you look back on your life, do you see your milestones?
+Do you see your accomplishments or your struggles?
+Or maybe you view them as just mundane happenings, or do you see them as exciting Hollywood blockbusters?

 Even though I’ve been in film and TV since I was six years old, I never thought of my life as exciting.